kunhwiko/concepts/cloud/aws/B-IAM.md

 ##### Trust Policy
 ```
-Trust Policy
-  * JSON document that define which principals are allowed to assume the role, and under what conditions.
+JSON documentation that defines which principals (e.g. entity that will perform actions) will assume the IAM role and

-Principal
-  * Entity (e.g. IAM user) that can perform actions and access resources.
+under what conditions.
 ```

 ##### Federation